-Paris fined for air pollution
+Paris fined for air pollution.

-The court therefore decided to impose a fine of €5 million on each city for violations in the period from mid-late 2022 to the first half of 2023.
+Therefore, the court decided to impose a fine of 5 million euros on each city for violations occurring between mid-late 2022 and the first half of 2023.

 The court said it would return to assess the French government's actions on the environment and air quality in 2024.